Maximinodotpy/articles/039 - Keyboard Shortcuts/_blog/article.md

 ---
-name: 'Keyboard Shortcuts'
+name: Keyboard Shortcuts
-slug: 'keyboard-shortcuts'
+slug: keyboard-shortcuts
-description: 'A list of Shortcuts I use in my Work with Computers, feel free to skim through it and maybe learn about new things in your favourite applications.'
+description: A list of Shortcuts I use in my Work with Computers, feel free to skim through it and maybe learn about new things in your favourite applications.
-tags: ['shortcuts']
+tags: ""
-category: 'general'
+category: general
-status: 'publish'
+status: publish
 ---

 This is a list of many Shortcuts I encountered / Use now in my work with Computers.
 I will try to keep this list up to date.
 If you have any suggestions, please let me know by opening an [issue](https://github.com/Maximinodotpy/articles/issues) on Github.